 The Affirming process of study and action begins with a specific focus on inclusiveness related to the LGBTQ2 community, and touches all other aspects of inclusion and inclusiveness.
 To become an Affirming Ministry, is to be public, intentional, explicit and accountable in our desire for inclusive community.
 One step taken in 2016, was to perform our first same-sex wedding, and in 2019 our Council adopted the following Inclusive Marriage Policy: At Ralph Connor Memorial United Church, we celebrate God’s gift of the human diversity of sexual orientations, gender identities and gender expressions.
 We welcome all couples equally who come to us seeking to be married.
 See https://weddings.ralphconnor.ca/ for more info!

-One major focus of our quest to embrace inclusion is to strive to live into right relations with our First Nations sisters and brothers.
+In addition to the explicit work being done with the 2SLGBTQIA+ community, we strive to live into right relations with our First Nations sisters and brothers.
 See https://ralphconnor.ca/right-relations/ We respect the apologies offered by the United Church of Canada to the Indigenous peoples of this land, and have held a number of workshops to help us take seriously the Calls to Action of the Truth and Reconciliation Commission (TRC).
 We acknowledge that each time we gather, we do so on the traditional lands of the Stoney Nakoda and other signatories of Treaty 7, and celebrate the relationships that are growing as we seek reconciliation and friendship.

 We strive to follow Christ’s example in reaching out in love and friendship to all.